SuleimanFarah/sunpy/SOCIS-2015-Alex-Hamilton.md

 ###Week 5 / 6
 Update all code to Cython for improved performance.
 Specifically:
-- pre-implemented extrapolation code
+- pre-implemented extrapolation algorithm/s
-- TD generating code
+- TD model: code for generating the TD field

 ###Week 7 / 8
 Write examples of verifying the potential field extrapolation with the testing framework.